Yes, it's the most fun part of any software-intensive experience: get your tools to work! A summary of the steps below:

 A Note on Windows:

 For windows we recommend starting with "Windows Subsystem for Linux 2".
-We are not Windows exports, but recommend these two posts:
+We are not Windows experts, but recommend these two posts:

 Bash & basic command-line tools

 What development environment should I use?
 We don’t care, as long as you have a Unix-like command shell such as bash, because believe us, you will be using it all the time.
 GUIs are fine, but you will need a bash shell and, probably, root (administrator) privileges for some of the installs.
 Some choices:

 - Local (Linux): You already have it.
 Determine which package manager (most likely

 apt) works with your system, as you'll need it later to install some packages.

 - Local (Mac OS 10 or 11): The Mac terminal runs bash by default.
 You may want to install Homebrew for managing other packages later.

 - Local (Windows): We recommend using Git for Windows, which gives you the Git CLI and a bash-like shell, along with many other useful command-line tools including

 - Web-based IDE: there are many.
 Pick one you like.
 Some are free.
 But you need one that gives you a bash shell and root access.

 echo $SHELL at the shell prompt should result in